-It doesn’t matter what type of business you’re running: You need a foolproof way to track money being spent by employees on behalf of your business.
-And the larger your business grows, the more complex this becomes.
+It doesn’t matter what type of startup you’re running: You need a foolproof way to track money spent by employees on behalf of your business.
+The larger your startup grows, the more complex this becomes.

 In some cases, businesses employ traditional employee reimbursement programs.
 In others, they turn to corporate credit cards.

-Over the past several years, corporate credit card programs have become more sophisticated, intelligent, and tuned-in to the needs of business owners.
-From the ability to instantly issue virtual cards, to setting smart controls around spend and credit card limits, to full-blown expense management systems, businesses of all sizes can benefit from corporate credit card programs like what we offer at Ramp.
+Over the past several years, corporate credit card programs have become more sophisticated, intelligent, and tuned in to the needs of business owners.
+From the ability to instantly issue virtual cards to setting smart controls around spending and credit card limits, to full-blown expense management systems, startups of all sizes can benefit from corporate credit card programs like Ramp offers.

-In this article, we’ll review the two most popular methods businesses use to facilitate and track expenses, and share our best practices for keeping corporate card programs under control.
+This article covers the two most popular methods startups use to facilitate and track expenses and shares our best practices for controlling corporate card programs.

-Businesses typically chose to manage business spending by facilitating employee reimbursements for out-of-pocket expenses, or issuing corporate credit cards to employees.
+Businesses typically manage spending by facilitating employee reimbursements for out-of-pocket expenses or issuing corporate credit cards to employees.

-Employee reimbursement programs have been used for years by small businesses and large corporations alike, however the process is complex, time-consuming, and cumbersome for everyone involved.
-Employees are required to front costs of business-related expenses on their personal credit cards, which could add up quickly if they travel, entertain clients, or make large purchases frequently.
-Employees must track and file expense reports with managers, who review, approve, and pass along to the finance department to process the reimbursement.
+Employee reimbursement programs have been used for years by small businesses and large corporations alike.
+However, the process is complex, time-consuming, and cumbersome for everyone involved.
+Employees often front the business-related expenses on their personal credit cards, which add up quickly if travel or client relations are a large part of their job.
+Employees must track and file expense reports with managers, who review, approve, and pass them along to the finance department to process the reimbursement.

-With a corporate credit card account, businesses can manage all employee expenses from a single platform with built-in controls and expense management systems, streamlining the process dramatically.
-Finance teams and business leaders gain access to greater visibility across an organization for who spends what, where, and why.
-Plus, employers can access perks, rewards, and/or accumulate points they can apply toward their business expenses.
+With a corporate credit card account, businesses can manage all employee expenses from a single platform with built-in controls and expense management systems.
+Finance teams and business leaders gain greater organizational visibility for who spends what, where, and why.
+Plus, employers can access perks and rewards, or accumulate points they can apply toward their business expenses.

 In some cases, businesses may take a hybrid approach.
-Key business leaders or members within the organization who are responsible for the bulk of spend on behalf of the business are issued corporate credit cards, and employees who only require occasional reimbursements can use personal payment methods and follow the employee reimbursement process for reimbursement.
+Companies typically issue corporate credit cards to key members of leadership leaders who are responsible for spending on behalf of the business.
+Employees who only require occasional reimbursements can use personal payment methods and follow the employee reimbursement process for reimbursement.

-Corporate credit cards allow the finance team and business leaders to proactively manage employee expenses in a number of ways.
+Corporate credit cards allow the finance team and business leaders to proactively manage employee expenses in several ways.

-For any corporate credit card program to be successful, a business must set expectations and clearly communicate cardholder responsibilities from the get-go.
-At Ramp, we work with hundreds of companies of all sizes, across every industry, and have developed a set of best practices for managing corporate credit card use.
+For any corporate credit card program to succeed, a business must set expectations and clearly communicate cardholder responsibilities.
+At Ramp, we work with hundreds of companies of all sizes across every industry and have developed a set of best practices for managing corporate credit card use.

-With Ramp, businesses can enforce expense policies using Ramp’s back-end controls, and send automatic reminders to employees requesting receipts and details about the transaction to remain in compliance with the business expense policy.
+With Ramp, businesses can enforce expense policies using Ramp’s back-end controls and send automatic reminders to employees requesting receipts and details about the transaction to comply with the business expense policy.

-Beyond keeping business expenses under control, a thorough corporate expense policy is important to implement and follow should your business undergo an audit down the line.
+Beyond keeping business expenses under control, a thorough corporate expense policy is important to implement and follow should your business undergo an audit.

-Work with team leads to set an overall budget, and allow managers to allocate funds to teammates accordingly.
-By setting limits on spending or usage at the team and individual level, businesses can more actively manage corporate credit card spend.
+Work with team leads to set an overall budget and allow managers to allocate funds to teammates accordingly.
+Startups can more actively manage corporate credit card spending by setting limits on spending or usage at the team and individual levels.

-With Ramp, businesses can control spend before it happens with pre-approved daily, monthly, and one-time limits that eliminate out-of-policy spend.
+With Ramp, startups can control spending before it happens with pre-approved daily, monthly, and one-time limits that eliminate out-of-policy spend.

-Proactively manage employee spending habits by setting alerts and monitoring transaction activity on a regular basis—not just when the monthly statement is delivered.
+Proactively manage employee spending habits by setting alerts and monitoring transaction activity regularly—not just when the monthly statement is delivered.
 This is especially important and helpful for early-stage startups and entrepreneurs with limited operating capital.